Its-pedram/BotOfWar/README.md

 -   Fixing Lighting and Shadows (Which are still very buggy).

 ## Accomplishments that we're proud of
 - "Well, the game works."
 -   Despite being our second game, we wera able to make a 3D game right away.
 -   Being able to make an improved combat systems with health bars and more complex enemy AI.
 -   Having a more coherent story.
 ## What we learned
- - Physics Simulation In Blender
 - Physics Simulation In Unity
- - C that is sharp
+- More Complex C#
 - Basic AI for enemies
 - 3D game design in Unity
 - Creating Healthbars
 - 3D is like 2D, but with an extra dimension
 - Creating complex enemy AI, aggro ranges, sight, subroutines, formations.

 ## Future Improvements
  - Improve the lighting
  - Improve enemy AI and variety
  - Make some cutscenes
  - Add quest markers so that players know where they are going
  - More Animations
- -

 ## What's next for Bot Of War?

- - Adding Extra Levels
- - Adding more of the planned story to the game
+- Adding more levels
- - Introducing new mechanics and fun gameplay
+- Introducing new mechanics and gameplay
- - Graphics Overhaul
+- More enemies

  ## Acknowledgments
 We would like to thank Unity for providing us with student licenses and the assets for the main character and the background, Polygon Blacksmith for the enemy models, Triplebrick for the final boss, and Sabri Ayes for some environmental assets.